mattkersley/mattkersley.github.io/_posts/2016-01-09-design-decisions.md

 There was something visually appealing to me about this combination, your opinion may differ though.

-Lato works well as a heading font (with a small about of kerning) – setting the H1 a a heavier weight to emphasise the post title.
+Lato works well as a heading font (with a small about of kerning) – setting the H1 at a heavier weight to emphasise the post title.

 Esteban is a lovely, readable font too.
 It seems to work well with differing font-sizes as the device width is altered.